 For all the research out there today highlighting the negative effects of bad employee onboarding experiences, there is just as much underscoring the wide range of benefits that can be realized through a well-structured program.
 For example, research has shown that a strategic onboarding process brings new employees up to speed 50% faster, which means they’re more quickly and efficiently able to contribute to achieving company goals.
 Other benefits of effective employee onboarding include:

-In an increasingly virtual world, leading companies are realizing the benefit of investing in smarter onboarding technology that supports business continuity and helps prevent disruption to their hiring processes.
+In an increasingly virtual world, leading companies are realizing why onboarding is important and the benefit of investing in smarter onboarding technology that supports business continuity and helps prevent disruption to their hiring processes.
 These systems can help companies digitize manual, paper-based processes, more easily hire for business-critical roles, such as IT or payroll, and can adapt to meet their changing talent needs as business models pivot in the years to come.

 Once companies understand the importance and benefits of optimizing the employee onboarding and transboarding experience for employees, they will be better positioned to make the changes needed to improve their existing program.